armory/docs-cdaas/content/en/deployment/strategies/overview.md

 - runWebhook - Allows you to execute tests and scripts using your existing tooling, paired with `exposeServices` you can leverage this step to execute automated tests against the 'green' environment.
 - `runWebhook`: Leverage your existing tooling to run external jobs such as API tests and database migrations.
 Deployments can automatically continue, pause or roll back based on the result of the external job.
 Paired with `exposeServices`, this step can execute automated tests against the 'green' environment.
 ### Benefits of the Blue-Green Deployment Strategy
 The blue/green deployment strategy gives you the benefits of running tests against a full copy of your production environment prior to any traffic being routed to the new version.
-This gives you for zero downtime deployments and reduced risk when exposing users to new versions of your application.
+This gives you for zero downtime deployments and reduced risk when exposing users to new versions of your app.

 In addition, because the blue/green strategy maintains the 'blue' environment until the shutdown conditions are met it, blue/green gives you the ability to instantly roll back to a known stable version should you detect any issues during the deployment.